-\myparatight{Identifying malicious clients and Category I benign clients based on Observation I} Since malicious clients have large, positive influence scores $s_i$, we treat the clusters whose average $s_i$ scores are positive as \emph{potential malicious clusters}.
-The clients in these clusters are potential malicious because Category I benign clients may also have large, positive influence scores.
-In other words, a potential malicious cluster may include malicious clients or Category I benign clients.
-For instance, in our example in Figure~\ref{Fig.sub.2}, both the red clusters (malicious clients) and the green cluster (Category I benign clients) are potential malicious clusters.
+\myparatight{Identifying malicious clients and Category I benign clients based on Observation I} We treat clusters with positive average $s_i$ as \emph{potentially malicious}, since both malicious and Category I benign clients can fall into this category.
+For instance, in Figure~\ref{Fig.sub.2}, both red clusters (malicious) and the green cluster (Category I benign) are potential malicious clusters.